AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex1/ex1.2/README.md

 ### Step 3: Verify Alice Can Modify Non-High-Urgency Incidents
 - Action:
-  - Locate a medium-urgency (code: 'M') incident assigned to Alice or unassigned.
+  - Locate a medium-urgency or low-urgency incident assigned to Alice or unassigned.
   - Click "Edit", change status to "Closed", and save.
 - Result:
   - ✅ The system allows the update and closes the incident.